feay1234/CrossBERT/README.md

 **Please cite our SIGIR'20 paper if you use our codes.
 Thanks!**

 ## Environment Settings
-We use Keras with Theano as the backend.
 - torch==1.1.0
 - pytorch-pretrained-bert==0.6.2
 - tqdm